FlowCrypt/flowcrypt-ios/README.md

 2) Xcode -> Product -> Archive
 3) Distribute app -> Add Hoc -> Next -> Next (automatically manage signing)
 4) This creates a folder at the target where you export it to, and the IPA will be there

-### UI Tests

-To run UI tests from Xcode:
-1) Select Tests in Navigators area (cmd+6)
-2) Choose `FlowCryptUITests`
-3) Run all tests, or select particular test to run

-To run all UI tests from terminal:
-1) Install dependencies 'bundle install'
-2) Run tests using fastlane `bundle exec fastlane test_ui`

-Before running tests, please make sure keyboard is visible in simulator. (cmd+shift+k)